 Š Four lows pattern.
 This occurs when all four of the macrominerals above are below their ideal levels.

 Š Perhaps other imbalances, such as a copper level of 10 mg% (100 parts per million) or more, a phosphorus level of less than 12 mg%, and perhaps others.
 These are less reliable.

 Quantifying adrenal burnout.
 Each of the following criteria adds a multiple to the burnout pattern.
 For example, if two of the following indicators are present, I call it double burnout.
 The hair must not be washed at the laboratory for any of these criteria to be valid.

-4. A sodium/potassium ratio less than about 2.
-If the sodium/potassium ratio is very low, this adds more multiples (see A Low Sodium/potassium Ratio below for those criteria).
+3. A sodium/potassium ratio less than about 2.5.
+If the sodium/potassium ratio is very low, then adrenal exhaustion is usually more severe.

-8. Four lows, also called four low macrominerals.
+6. Four lows pattern, also called four low macrominerals.
 This is a double burnout pattern.

 11. Poor eliminator pattern, also called the Double O Pattern, with at least three very low metal readings, is a burnout indicator.
 Six poor eliminator indicators is a double burnout indicator. (see Poor Eliminator Pattern below for the exact criteria).
 The minerals to look for are copper, iron, manganese, lead, mercury, cadmium, arsenic, aluminum and nickel.

 When more than one of these indicators are revealed, one refers to the situation as double burnout, triple burnout or perhaps quadruple or quintuple burnout.